African Betting Sites in 2020

 Is online gambling legal in Ghana?

-The short answer is yes.
-The laws of Ghana are extremely lenient when it comes to gambling and anyone over the age of 18 can legally place a wager on sports, both online and offline.
+The laws of Ghana are extremely lenient when it comes to gambling.
+Anyone over the age of 18 can legally place a wager on sports, both online and offline.

 In theory, Ghana’s gambling industry (which includes sports betting) is regulated by the 2006 Gaming Act, which requires operators to be licensed by the Ghana Gaming Commission.
-However, the law does a poor job of covering online betting and, as such, Ghana remains a Wild West-type frontier for offshore sportsbooks: there isn’t really anything preventing them from offering their services to Ghanaians, so many accept Ghanaian users without registering and paying tax in the country.
+However, the law does a poor job of covering online betting and, as such, Ghana remains a Wild West-type frontier for sportsbooks licensed elsewhere.
+There isn’t really anything preventing them from offering their services in Ghana, so many accept Ghanaian users without registering and paying tax in the country.

-There is no single answer about whether these offshore sportsbooks are safe or not.
+There is no single answer about whether these sportsbooks are safe or not.
 It depends entirely on the site.
-Large, reputable operators, like Bet365 and 888Sport, tend to be safe.
+Large, reputable operators licensed in highly regulated markets tend to be safe.
 But be sure to read our unbiased sportsbook reviews before you sign-up and deposit your money at any site.
-(One thing to always look for is that the site is licensed in its home jurisdiction.)
+(Always ensure a betting site is licensed in its home jurisdiction.)

 How do Ghanaians deposit and withdraw money at online betting sites?